alphagov/forms/design/features/detailed-guidance/README.md

 ## Hypothesis

-We believe that by offering the ability to add more complex information - including formatting - before a question, form completers will be able to direct form fillers to any relevant information and provide the level of contextual detail they need to answer a difficult question.
+We believe that by offering the ability to add more complex information - including formatting - before a question, form creators will be able to direct form completers to any relevant information and provide the level of contextual detail they need to answer a difficult question.

 We believe this offering will improve the data being collected, improve processing times, and help form completers to get to the outcome they need.